 No exam is worth more than the child’s health.
 Both Physical and Mental Health should be taken care of.

-Make sure your child is getting enough physical activity.
+One of the Tips for parents before exams is to Make sure your child is getting enough physical activity.
 These are the years when your child grows not only mentally, but physically as well.
 Introduce your child to yoga, routine jogging or any physical sport of his choice.
 One hour of physical activity is a must for your child.

 Discussion about current affairs or even a progress report about his studies will help in your child making a point to remember his updates and study objectively.
 Be genuinely interested in the answers and remember the answers for future reference.
 Your child should not believe that your questions are just for the sake of asking, but he should know you are really interested.

+In case you want to get involved as a family you can remember these Tips for parents before exams.
 You can, as a family, play mental puzzle games and you can push in the school syllabus as source material for the questions.
 Your child may take interest in his school work to get higher points in the games.

 Teach your child mnemonics and memory techniques to increase their memory retention.
 If you do not know how then there are enough programs on the internet.

+One of the Tips for parents before exams is about performance.
 Your child is always doing something competitive that may not be directly related to the exam.
 He may be taking part in sports, school shows, quiz competitions or elocutions.
 Whatever the activity encourage your child nurture his interest.
 Similarly do not criticize his choice of favourite subject in the curriculum.

 Do not overly criticize your child’s bad performance and failures.
 Teach your child that failure is not the end of the road and rather defeat is just a stepping stone to excellence.